Add a new intent miner

 - Under Data Range, use the calendars to select the date range in which the miner mines conversations between the agent and the customer.
 Note: The conversations limit is 30,000.

-- Under Media Type, select Chat or Call transcripts.
+- Under Media Type, select Chat, Call or Message transcripts.

 - Click the Queues list and select up to five queues from which to mine transcripts.
 Note: If you do not specify any queues, the system selects all queues by default.